-2. Transmitters shall be turned off and stored in the impound area when not in use and may not be turned on without the proper frequency pin.
-When the pin is taken from the frequency board, the user’s valid AMA card must be inserted in the appropriate slot.
+2. When not in use, 72 MHz transmitters may not be turned on prior to placing the pilot’s AMA membership card in the slot assigned to the transmitter’s selected channel.
 2.4 GHz transmitters are exempt from this requirement.
 Pilot AMA cards shall be displayed in the 2.4 GHz area of the frequency control box or worn on the pilot’s outer clothing or lanyard for those using 2.4 GHz transmitters.

-3. Do not control a frequency pin for more than twenty (20) minutes as a courtesy to your fellow members.
+3. Do not control a 72MHz channel for more than twenty (20) minutes as a courtesy to your fellow members.

 1. Mufflers or tuned pipes must be used on all engines over.15 displacement, and the use of efficient mufflers, soft mounted engines and high pitched props are encouraged to reduce noise.
 Multi-cylinder 4-stroke engines are exempt from the muffler requirement so long as they meet the 100db at 3 meter requirement listed below.